I have hesitated to post why I run because it seems personal and uniquely my story. But I take heart from others' stories, so here is mine.

 In senior year of high school and college, I grew and shed the baby fat.
 I ended topping out at about 6'2" and lanky thin (165 or so).
 On my good days, I could dunk a small basketball, and actually became a pretty decent hoops player.
 All those years as an undersized player developed scrappiness that served me well once I grew and became above-average height.
 (As an aside, it is very disconcerting to go to my high school reunions and now realize I am taller than nearly everyone I graduated with, even the star football players.
 My self perception as "undersized" remains.)
 I ran some in college, but not really; between beers, I basically played pickup basketball every day at my fraternity house.

-In my second and third years of law school (when the studying goes down and spare time goes way up), I started to run some.
+In my later years of grad school (when the studying goes down and spare time goes way up), I started to run some.
 Not much, really, but it was easier on my knee than basketball and didn't require a team.
 But really, I didn't run that much, and was more of a weight management tool than a hobby.
-(I can still remember when the real runner in our law school class ran 12 miles!
+(I can still remember when the real runner in our class ran 12 miles!
 12 miles!
 That was further than I could ever imagine.)
-It did come as a stress relief to me though, and I can remember during law school how many times I ran when life got complicated and I needed to clear my head.
+It did come as a stress relief to me though, and I can remember during school how many times I ran when life got complicated and I needed to clear my head.
 My knee was basically healed, and life went on.

 After moving to New York, I started to work in an office, I ran at the gym to "workout."
 I also lived close to the finish line of the NY Marathon, and after seeing the end of the race, in person, I thought... someday, I will....But I also knew it would be harder as I got older.
 And kids, job and life all got in the way, as that personal goal receded into the past.